ussamazahid96/ORNN-Nano/README.md

 # ORNN-Nano
 Orthognal Recurrent Neural Network on DE10-Nano.

-**This project is submitted to the Intel [InnovateFPGA contest 2021-2022](https://www.innovatefpga.com/portal/)**
+**This project is submitted to the Intel [InnovateFPGA contest 2021-2022](https://www.innovatefpga.com/portal/).**

 This model is trained on MNIST dataset i.e., given an image of a digit it predicts the number 0-9.

-Similarly, in the `audioMNIST` branch, the model is trained on audioMNIST dataset taken from [here](https://github.com/soerenab/AudioMNIST), it predicts the digit 0-9 given an audio file.
+Similarly, in the `audiomnist` branch, the model is trained on audioMNIST dataset taken from [here](https://github.com/soerenab/AudioMNIST), it predicts the digit 0-9 given an audio file.

 ## Running demo on DE10-Nano